congajs/conga-stopwatch/README.md

 Sections, like events, return their own instance that you can capture and reuse, or you can work with the stopwatch instance directly and it will find the last opened section.

+It's important to note, however, that when you create a section it will start the first period for you, although there is no event created at this time.
+When you call stop, it collects the last period in the collection (first in last out) and uses that to create the event.
+Events work this way regardless of sections.

 ```
 const { Stopwatch } = require('conga-stopwatch');